jessereynolds/flapjack-tutorial/README.md

 ### Modify the notification intervals

-Ada wants to be notified at most every 3 hours by email, and every 5 minutes by sms:
+Ada wants to be notified at most every 3 hours by email, and every 5 minutes by sms.

 #### Your turn